 The times ahead of Maps look interesting.
 There is an abundance of opportunities to create, implement and synergize on both the app and cross-platform level.

 I am sure you probably have other ideas about Apple’s Maps.
-Care to share them with me and my readers in the comment section below?
+Care to share them with my readers in the comment section below and me?

 Image source: borrowed from Gizmodo’s post on the new Apple Maps.
 Check it out!